 Imagine being able to combine some of the rebasing tokenomics made popular by Olympus DAO with the demand for votes created by the curve wars.
 Redacted forked OHM and modified it to incentivise the staking of Curve and Convex tokens.

 It’s early days and the protocol has just launched in December however it already has a $300m market cap and controls more than 10% of the Curve gauge.
-One area of concern is that the treasure funds are all held in a manual multisig wallet* which adds a risk factor based on trust in developers who write like 12 year olds.
+One area of concern is that the treasure funds are all held in a manual multisig wallet* which adds a risk factor based on trust in developers.

 Redacted’s BTRFLY token is beyond my appetite for risk but it’s worth investigating none the less as it has the potential to further disrupt the curve wars.